konfig-dev/konfig-docs/docs/tutorials/setup-linting.md

         run: konfig lint path/to/api.yaml # replaced with relative path to your OpenAPI Spec
 ```

-Now commit and push the generated file:
+Commit and push the generated file:

 ```bash
 ~/Git/my-repo